 (11a) Infrastructure Countywide

-including Roadway Condition Reports; Road and Lane Closures; and Annual Bike Week
+including Roadway Condition Reports; Road and Lane Closures; Bicycle & Pedestrian Facilities Advisory Committee; Annual Bike Week; and more

-Andy Cook is now the Transportation Agency for Monterey County’s Bicycle and Pedestrian Coordinator.
-(Previous coordinator Kaki Cheung has shifted to other TAMC transportation programming activities.)
+Andy Cook is the Transportation Agency for Monterey County‘s Bicycle and Pedestrian Coordinator.
+(Previous coordinator Kaki Cheung is no longer with TAMC, as of 6/7/13.)

 Contact Andy at (831) 775-4411, or via email at: firstname.lastname@example.org

-Contact Andy with questions or comments about Monterey County bike infrastructure.
-He is the go-to person when it comes to reporting roadway conditions affecting cyclists, bikeway closures due to construction, and much more.
+Andy is the go-to person when it comes to Monterey County bike infrastructure.
+This includes such things as reporting roadway conditions affecting cyclists, bikeway closures due to construction, and much more.

 Bikeway conditions: Contact him directly, or use the online Bicycle Facilities Service Request form to report bikeway conditions, including: potholes, debris on shoulders or bikeways, bikeways not clearly marked, damaged or missing bikeway signs, traffic signal not triggered by bicycles (no bike detection), vegetation overgrowth, construction obstacles, and other conditions interfering with safe and efficient travel by bike.

 TAMC transportation planner Ariana Green’s responsibilities at the agency include Complete Streets.
-Contact Ariana by phone (831-775-4403) or email: email@example.com
+Visit TAMC’s Complete Streets webpage, and respond to requests for Complete Streets input.
+Contact Ariana by phone (831-775-4403) or email: firstname.lastname@example.org